-We welcome you to garliccare, here we try to answers all you question about garlic and how to grow garlic, plant garlic, and garlic recipes.
-But this article or guide will answer a question “How to make garlic butter for bread”?
+We welcome you to garliccare.
+Here we try to answer all your question about garlic and how to grow garlic, plant garlic and make garlic recipes.
+But will this article or guide answer the question “How to make garlic butter for bread?”

 - 1 HOW TO MAKE GARLIC BUTTER FOR BREAD?

 - 1.1 GARLIC BUTTER DELECTABLE

 - 1.2 HOW LONG IS GARLIC BUTTER GOOD FOR?